Scotland's seafood exporters dealt new post-Brexit blow | MarketScreener

 "All our boats have been asked not to go out fishing till we have our hauliers back doing exports," the company told Reuters.

-(Reporting by Kate Holton; Writing by Andy Bruce; Editing by David Holmes)
+(Reporting by Kate Holton; Writing by Andy Bruce; Editing by David Holmes and Leslie Adler)

 By Kate Holton